 Rubber: Fat sidewalls have quickly fallen into extinction; it seems as though wheels are getting bigger every year.
 In 1967, when the Porsche 911S debuted, it was fitted with 15×4.5” wheels with 165mm tires.
 Fifty years later, the 911S comes standard with 21×11.5” wheels, with 305mm rubber.
 While these larger wheels and low-profile tires are necessary for the car to reach its full handling potential, they can give the car a more flashy appearance, rather than the purposeful look of the earlier cars that we all are so fond of.

 Colors: With the exception of the occasional bright pink Chevy Spark, today’s roads are a sea of silver, dark silver, really dark silver, and black.
 It wasn’t always this way.
-Hell, my dad’s ‘69 Porsche 911 came from the factory bright yellow with full red interior.
+Hell, I know a guy whose ‘69 Porsche 911 came from the factory bright yellow with full red interior.
 And that was about as cool as it got in 1969.
 However, times are a changing; the “sinister” look is in right now, many owners opting for a dark, often matte paint job and black wheels.
 Meh.
 I’m ready for the resurgence of Irish Green, Aubergine, and Tangerine whenever you guys are.

 Roof Racks: Yes, Thules make total sense.
 They’re weatherproof and aerodynamic, and that’s all you could really ask for from a luggage-carrier.
 However, roof racks were once a key element of a car’s aesthetic.
 Not only could a tasteful roof rack give your car a very “California” look, but luggage was exposed rather than enclosed, allowing for maximum expression of style.